 The ACM student chapter at UA Little Rock welcomes all visitors to our student organization.
 We hold weekly meetings in which we discuss programming techniques, language specifics, and strategies for problem-solving.
-Many times throughout the semester we will hold workshops and other fun events, such as movie nights.
+Many times throughout the semester we will hold workshops and other fun events, such as movie nights and game nights.

 Our members are usually Computer Science students, however, we welcome all students interested in programming and computer science principles.

-Dr. Albert Baker, Interim Chair of the Computer Science Department, is our faculty advisor.
+Dr. Albert Baker, Chair of the Department of Computer Science is our faculty advisor.
 Through participation in ACM, members can expand upon their programming and problem-solving skills, as well as their teamwork skills.

 You can find more information more about events and activities about ACM here.